-In recent years Portugal had a growing media exposure and notoriety as a tourist destination, but also as a place where people and companies come searching for adventure on off-road and overland trips.
-Well, if you’re thinking about coming this way for your next trip, you’ll be most welcome but first here’s a few things you should know to ensure you don’t incur in situations of illegality, and have a safe, trouble-free and truly memorable experience in this wonderful country of ours.
+In recent years Portugal had a growing media exposure and notoriety as a tourist destination, but also as a place where people come searching for adventure on off-road and overland trips.
+If you’re thinking about coming this way for your next trip, you’ll be most welcome but first here’s a few things you should know, to ensure you don’t incur in situations of disrespect or illegality, and have a safe, trouble-free and memorable experience in this wonderful country of ours.

-Like in other parts of the world, the organisation of adventure and off-road trips in Portugal is regulated and subject to permits and permissions.
-In accordance with the Portuguese legislation only companies (national or foreign), registered with the RNAAT – National Registry of Tourist Agents, managed by Turismo de Portugal, the official Tourism Authority, can legally carry out these activities.
+Like in other parts of the world, adventure and off-road trips in Portugal are subject to permits and permissions.
+According to our legislation only people (national or foreign), registered with the official Tourism Authority, can legally run these trips here commercially.

-If done illegally, these activities are subject to serious legal actions from the authorities ranging from the immediate interruption of the trip to heavy fines for participants and organisers, not to mention the bad reputation you’ll get.
+If done illegally, these activities are subject to legal actions from the authorities, ranging from the immediate interruption of the trip to heavy fines for participants and organisers, not to mention the bad reputation.
 There’s a few well-known and fully registered companies over here providing this service, so next time you book one of these trips, make sure they’re fully legal.

-In these areas, off-road and adventure trips may only be done by companies who have obtained the official recognition of “nature tourism”, confirmed by the authorisation granted by ICNF to use a specific logo.
+Inside these protected areas, off-road trips may only be done where permitted by people who have obtained the official recognition of “nature tourism” operators, confirmed by the authorisation granted by ICNF to use their logo.

-Who hasn’t dreamed of sleeping in a remote place or waking up on a deserted beach?
-Well, in this respect the Portuguese legislation determines that overnight stays and camping outside the permitted places (camping and caravanning sites) is not permitted and is subject to the authorisation from the authorities and the land owners.
+Who hasn’t dreamed of sleeping in a remote place and waking up on a deserted beach?
+In this respect the Portuguese legislation is very clear and determines that wild camping and caravanning outside the authorised places (campsites or caravan parks) is not allowed anywhere in the country.

-Portugal has an extensive network of good quality campsites, many of them located in places of rare beauty where you can be in full communion with nature.
-So, if you don’t want to risk being awakened by the authorities and go home with a much lighter wallet, we recommend that you plan your trip in advance, stay only in legal campsites and choose the ones that best fit your itinerary.
-Stay safe and sweet dreams…
+Portugal has an extensive network of good quality camping and caravanning sites, many of them located in places of rare beauty where you can feel at one with nature.
+So, if you don’t want to risk being awakened in the middle of the night and go home with a much lighter wallet, we recommend that you plan your trip in advance, stay only in legally autohorised places and choose the ones that best fit your itinerary.
+Stay legal, help us to protect nature and have the sweetest dreams…

 In a nutshell…

-Portugal is a wonderful country to be discovered through tracks and remote paths that cross mountains and valleys and take us to magical places.
-To appreciate it in a safe, legal and environmentally responsible way and to extract its full potential, make sure you follow the local regulations and use only authorised operators like us for the organisation of your next trip.
+Portugal is a wonderful country to be discovered through remote tracks that go across mountains and valleys and take us to magical places.
+To appreciate it in a safe, legal and environmentally responsible way, make sure you follow the local regulations and use only authorised tour operators like us for the organisation of your next trip.

-By doing this, you will be helping all nature and adventure trip lovers to continue to enjoy our magnificent landscapes and to be able to legally drive our paths and offroad trails for many years to come.
+By doing this, you will be helping all nature and adventure trip lovers to continue to enjoy our magnificent landscapes and to be able to legally drive our off-road tracks for many years to come.

-Come with us to discover a surprising Portugal!
+Come with us to discover a surprising Portugal, legally and safely!